google-parfait/tensorflow-federated/docs/api_docs/python/tff/TensorType.md

 *   <b>`dtype`</b>: An instance of `tf.DType`.
 *   <b>`shape`</b>: An optional instance of `tf.TensorShape` or an argument that can be passed to its constructor (such as a `list` or a `tuple`), or `None` for the default scalar shape.
-Unspecified shapes are not supported.
+TensorShapes with unknown rank are not supported.

 #### Raises: